-2.13 Recording of Educational Activities
+2.13 Recording of Educational Activities and Ownership of Learning Materials

-We may record lectures which you are attending.
+We will normally record lectures and may record other teaching sessions in which you are participating.
+The University may also make recordings of students for the purposes of assessment.
 Such recording is covered by our Lecture Capture policy which you will find here: